shushcat/vim-minimd/README.md

 | `<Leader>pdf`  | Export to `out.pdf` in the parent directory.  |

 #### Pandoc Options
-If you would like to pass options, such as a bibliography's location, to Pandoc, add a line like the following, which sets the bibliography to `~/my.bib` and turns on section-numbering, to your `.vimrc`:
+Options can be passed to Pandoc, either globally or per-filetype by defining `g:pandoc_options`, `g:pandoc_options_html`, and `g:pandoc_options_latex` in your `.vimrc`.
+So, for example, if you would like to set a bibliography for use while exporting via Latex, you might write:

-    let g:pandoc_options = "-N --bibliography=~/my.bib>"
+    let g:pandoc_options = "-N --bibliography=~/my.bib"

+Where `my.bib` is your BibTeX bibliography.